 Molybdenum (Mo) is a transitional metal that is naturally present in soil.
-Molybdenum is naturally present in coal and is present in CCR after the coal is combusted.
+Molybdenum is naturally present in coal and is present as a trace metal in CCR after the coal is combusted.

-Molybdenum has industrial uses in metal alloys and chemical applications (London Metal Exchange [LME], 2007).
-Molybdenum is also an essential trace dietary element (Schwarz et al., 2013).
-Significant dietary sources of molybdenum include meats, green beans, eggs, sunflower seeds, wheat flour, lentils, cucumbers, and cereal grain (Emsley, 2001).
+Molybdenum has industrial uses in metal alloys and chemical applications [LME 2007].
+Molybdenum is also an essential trace dietary element [Schwarz, et. al. 2013].
+Significant dietary sources of molybdenum include meats, green beans, eggs, sunflower seeds, wheat flour, lentils, cucumbers, and cereal grain [Emsley 2001].

 Acute toxicity has not been seen in humans, and the toxicity depends on the chemical state.
-Although human toxicity data are unavailable, animal studies have shown that chronic ingestion of more than 10 milligrams per day (mg/day) (10,000 micrograms per day [μg/day]) of molybdenum can cause diarrhea, growth retardation, infertility, low birth weight, and gout; it can also affect the lungs, kidneys, and liver (Coughlan, 1983) (Barceloux, Barcerloux, 1999).
+Although human toxicity data is unavailable, animal studies have shown that chronic ingestion of more than 10 mg/day (10,000 ug/day) of molybdenum can cause diarrhea, growth retardation, infertility, low birth weight, and gout; it can also affect the lungs, kidneys, and liver [Coughlan, 1983][Barceloux, Barcerloux 1999].